 Association models are built on datasets that contain identifiers both for individual cases and for the items that the cases contain.
 A group of items in a case is called an itemset.
-An association model consists of a series of itemsets and the rules that describe how those items are grouped together within the cases.
+An association model is made up of a series of itemsets and the rules that describe how those items are grouped together within the cases.
 The rules that the algorithm identifies can be used to predict a customer's likely future purchases, based on the items that already exist in the customer's shopping cart.
 The following diagram shows a series of rules in an itemset.

 As the diagram illustrates, the Microsoft Association algorithm can potentially find many rules within a dataset.
 The algorithm uses two parameters, support and probability, to describe the itemsets and rules that it generates.
-For example, if X and Y represent two items that could be in a shopping cart, the support parameter is the number of cases in the dataset that contain the combination of items, X and Y. By using the support parameter in combination with the user-defined parameters, MINIMUM_SUPPORT and MAXIMUM_SUPPORT, the algorithm controls the number of itemsets that are generated.
-The probability parameter, also named confidence, represents the fraction of cases in the dataset that contain X and that also contain Y. By using the probability parameter in combination with the MINIMUM_PROBABILITY parameter, the algorithm controls the number of rules that are generated.
+For example, if X and Y represent two items that could be in a shopping cart, the support parameter is the number of cases in the dataset that contain the combination of items, X and Y. By using the support parameter in combination with the user-defined MINIMUM_SUPPORT and MAXIMUM_SUPPORT, parameters the algorithm controls the number of itemsets that are generated.
+The probability parameter, also called confidence, represents the fraction of cases in the dataset that contain X, that also contain Y. By using the probability parameter in combination with the MINIMUM_PROBABILITY parameter, the algorithm controls the number of rules that are generated.

-The Adventure Works Cycle company is redesigning the functionality of its Web site.
+The Adventure Works Cycles company is redesigning the functionality of its Web site.
 The goal of the redesign is to increase sell-through of products.
 Because the company records each sale in a transactional database, they can use the Microsoft Association algorithm to identify sets of products that tend to be purchased together.
-They can then predict additional items that a customer might be interested in, based on items that are already in the customer's shopping basket.
+They can then predict additional items that a customer may be interested in, based on items that are already in the customer's shopping basket.

 How the Algorithm Works